microservices-api/kubernetes-microprofile-lab/README.md

     ```
 1. Apply the changes into the cluster:
     ```console
-    $ kubectl apply -f application-cr.yaml
+    $ oc apply -f application-cr.yaml
     ```
-1. You can view the status of your deployment by running `kubectl get deployments`.
+1. You can view the status of your deployment by running `oc get deployments`.
 It might take a few minutes until all the pods are ready.

 In this part you were introduced to rolling updates.
 DevOps teams can perform zero-downtime application upgrades, which is an important consideration for production environments.